-- The sharing of sexual imagery of children by adults as this constitutes child sexual abuse and schools should always inform the Police.
-Images of this kind should not be deleted from a child or adult's phone. - Children sharing adult pornography or exchanging sexual texts which do not contain imagery. - Sexual imagery downloaded from the internet by a child. - Sexual imagery downloaded from the internet by a child and shared with a peer (also under the age of 18) or an adult.
+- The sharing of sexual imagery of children by adults constitutes child sexual abuse and schools must always inform the Police if they hear this has occurred or find this content on a child/adult's device (or confirmed searches).
+Images/searches of this kind must not be deleted from a child or adult's phone. - Children sharing pornography or exchanging sexual texts which do not contain imagery2. - Sexual imagery downloaded from the internet by a child3. - Sexual imagery downloaded from the internet by a child and shared with another child (also under the age of 18) or an adult4.

-11.5 Disclosure
+11.4 Disclosure

 All staff should understand, that even if there are no reports in their school it does not mean it is not happening, it may be the case that it is just not being reported.
-All members of staff (including non-teaching staff) should be aware of how to recognise and refer any disclosure of incidents involving the sharing of nudes/semi nudes imagery/videos.
+All members of staff (including non-teaching staff) should be aware of how to recognise and refer any disclosure of incidents involving the sharing of nudes/semi nudes, imagery/videos.
 This will be covered within staff training.
 Disclosure about can happen in a variety of ways.
 The child affected may inform a class teacher, the DSL in school, or any member of the school staff.
-They may report through an existing reporting structure, or a friend or parent may inform someone in school or a colleague, or inform the police directly.
+They may report through an existing reporting structure, or a friend or parent may inform someone in school or a colleague or inform the Police directly.
 Any direct disclosure by a child should be taken very seriously.
-A child who discloses they are the subject of sexual imagery is likely to be embarrassed and worried about the consequences.
-It is likely that disclosure in school is a last resort and they may have already tried to resolve the issue themselves.
+A child who discloses they are the subject of sexual imagery is likely to be